loksonarius/neko/README.md

 ### Basic Concepts

 `neko` renders templates using the Jinja2 engine.
-This engine has two primary concepts to understand for usage:
+This engine has two concepts that are relevant for usage:

 | Concept | Definition |
 | --- | --- |